Z-Ray-Entertainment/el_decko_core/README.md

 flatpak.
 Until I found a way to resolve this issue inside the flatpak runtime El Decko can't be provided as a flatpak. :/
 I am really sorry for this.

+## First run
+Upon the first run El Decko Core will create an empty default configurations file at `$XDG_CONFIG/eldecko`.
+The default path is: `$HOME/.config/eldecko`